ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 The expressions `f1 (+)`, `f1 (<)` and `f1 (<) exp` are examples of _partial application_; the resulting expression is itself a function with a reduced number of arguments than the original one.

-The higher-order function `f2` accepts three arguments, the first of which is a binary function; however if we just supply one argument, the result will be itself a binary function:
+The higher-order function `f2` accepts three arguments, the first of which is a binary function; if we only supply this, the result will itself be a binary function:

 {% highlight haskell %}
-> :t \f2 x y -> f2 y x
+> let f2 g x y = g y x

+> :t f2
-\f2 x y -> f2 y x :: (a -> b -> c) -> b -> a -> c
+f2 :: (a -> b -> c) -> b -> a -> c

 > :t flip
 flip :: (a -> b -> c) -> (b -> a -> c)
 {% endhighlight %}

-(my parentheses on the right hand side).
+(my parentheses on the right hand side of `flip`).
 Both `f2` and the library function `flip` return the input binary function but with exchanged order of arguments:

 {% highlight haskell %}
 > let pow = (^)